 The Actions outlined in Goal 4 have been successfully implemented to make progress toward our goal of increasing engagement for all of our families.
-To foster community engagement, we held at least one community programming event per quarter, separate from regularly scheduled SSC, ELAC, and Parent Association meetings.
+To foster community engagement, we held at least one community programming event per quarter, separate from regularly scheduled meetings such as SSC, ELAC, or Cafecitos.
 These events provided opportunities for families to come together and participate in school activities.
-We had strong attendance at at these events throughout our LCAP cycle, including the following highlights: